Dental Health

 |

-Healthy Smiles Ontario (HSO) is a free program for eligible children and youth, 17 years or younger, from low-income families.
-HSO provides preventive, routine and emergency dental services.
-Children are automatically enrolled in HSO the program when they or their family receive:
+Healthy Smiles Ontario (HSO) is a free dental program for children 17 and under who live in low-income families.
+The program covers preventive, routine and emergency dental services.
+Children are automatically enrolled in the HSO program when they or their family receive:

 To enroll your child in the Healthy Smiles Ontario program, choose one of the following options: